 35

 QUESTION:

 I understand.

 But how can we go about it?

 This God-image

-is so embedded in us

-after so many decades of
+is so embedded in us after so many decades of

 learning the false attitude [of false religion].

-learning the faise annuae [0] faise religion].
+tem ming me jimse ummue [oj jamse rengton j.

 Wouldn't

-prayer change too
+prayer

 change too

 if we

 discarded this concept [of false religion]?

 Wouldn't

 everything

 change?

-26

 36

 ANSWER:

 Yes,

 of course.

 But you see, my child,

 you cannot [simply] say,

 "Now I will discard my God-image."

 It [i.e., this discarding of your God-image]

-is not something

-you can simply decide
+is not something you can simply decide

 in your mind.

-It does not work that way
+in your minu.

 It does not work that way.

 Its [i.e., your God-image's]

 [damaging and blocking] emotional impact

-would remain

-if you tried to change it
+would remain if you tried to change it

-by a mere outer decision [of your mind or will].
+if you tried to change it by a mere outer decision [of your mind or will].

+oy a mere valer accision to your mina or wait.

+'''

 In order to make an

+inner

-inner decision [i.e., an inner decision to discard your God-image],
+decision [i.e., an inner decision to discard your God-image],

 the procedure

 has to be the same

 it has always been

 in this [psychological] work.

 [Here is the work required in true religion]

-• Find

 these attitudes [related to your God-image] and

-• understand
+understand

 them more fully.

-If this [i.e., if finding and understanding your attitudes related to your God-image] is done
+If this [i.e., if finding and understanding your attitudes related to your God-image]

+is done

 deeply,

 not

 just superficially,

 you will all be surprised

 to find how far you have gone

 to forcefully perpetuate

 infancy.

 Once you

 • analyze and

-• understand
+understand

 certain [heretofore mostly unconscious]

 emotional behavior patterns,

 you will realize

-how preposterous they [i.e., how preposterous
+• how preposterous they [i.e., how preposterous

 certain emotional behavior patterns] are;

-how incompatible [they are]
+• how incompatible [they are]

 with your conscious belief;

 • how contrary [they are]

 to your own best interests;

-how logically impossible [they are].
+• how logically impossible [they are].

 After

 • seeing and

-• understanding
+understanding

 all this,

 the change happens

 organically,

 by itself, as it were.

+'''